zsysuper/pathtree/README.md

    - Paths must be a '/'-separated list of strings, like a URL or Unix filesystem.
    - All paths must begin with a '/'.
    - Path elements may not contain a '/'.
-   - Path elements beginning with a ':' or '*' will be interpreted as wildcards.
    - Trailing slashes are inconsequential.

- - Wildcards
-    - Wildcards are named path elements that may match any strings in that location.
-Two different kinds of wildcards are permitted:
-       - :var - names beginning with ":" will match any single path element.
-       - \*var - names beginning with "\*" will match one or more path elements.
-      ` (however, no path elements may come after a star wildcard)`

- - Extensions
-    - Single element wildcards in the last path element can optionally end with an extension.
-This allows for routes like '/users/:id.json', which will not conflict with '/users/:id'.

  - Algorithm
     - Paths are mapped to the tree in the following way:
         - Each '/' is a Node in the tree.
 The root node is the leading '/'.
         - Each Node has edges to other nodes.
 The edges are named according to the possible path elements at that depth in the path.